Dhosi Hill: Importance

-Administration
+Administration & waterfalls

 The hill presently falls under the administration of three village panchayats, being those of Dhosi in Jhunjhunu district of Rajasthan state and of Thana and Kultajpur in Mahendragarh district of Haryana state.
 These villages are situated on the three waterfalls that become active during the monsoons that occur in July–August, being created from the overflow of a reservoir at the summit.
 The waterfalls are mentioned in the epic Mahabharata.
 Each village also has an ancient water reservoir to augment the supply for villagers and animals.

-Fort on the Hill

-Dhosi Hill has remnants of a fort built by Ganga Singh Nuniwal.
-Earlier fort built by Raja Nunkaran was destroyed completely in some attacks.